arthurkushman/total_probability/README.md

 echo $result; // 0.1171875
 ```
 We've got a probability, that withing 10 flips of a coin tails will result in 3 times.

+#### Inclination probability of relative frequency from probability